Faculty Publications and Events

 Jeffery L. Tribble, Sr., Associate Professor of Ministry, received the Frederick Douglas Award from the International Ministers and Layman Association of The African Methodist Episcopal Zion Church in Spartanburg, SC on February 28.

-Christine Yoder, Professor of Old Testament Language, Literature, and Exegesis, was named among six new Luce Scholars by ATS and the Henry Luce Foundation, Inc. She attended the opening program for the 2014-15 Henry Luce III Fellows in Theology at the Henry Luce Foundation in New York City, NY on April 14-15.
-Her project as a Luce Fellow in Theology will focus on “Contours of Desire in Israelite Wisdom Literature.”
+Christine Yoder, Professor of Old Testament Language, Literature, and Exegesis, was named as one of six 2014-15 Henry Luce III Fellows in Theology by the Association of Theological Schools and the Henry Luce Foundation, Inc. Her project title is “Contours of Desire in Israelite Wisdom Literature.”
+She attended the opening program for the Fellows at the Henry Luce Foundation in New York City, NY on April 14-15.
 Christine gave the Lenten Lectures at Lewinsville Presbyterian Church, McLean, VA on March 9-11.
-Christine was the speaker for the Women's Retreat for Central Presbyterian Church, Atlanta on May 2-4.
-She will participate in a study program called "Images of Israel" hosted at McAfee School of Theology in May.
-Christine will lead a week-long study of Israelite wisdom literature at Montreat Conference Center, Montreat, NC (June 2-6).
-She has been appointed to serve on the standing editorial board for Oxford Bibliographies Online, Biblical Studies.
-Christine will continue to serve on the editorial board for the Encyclopedia of the Bible and its Reception, published by De Gruyter (Berlin/New York).
-Volume 8 was published this spring.
+In May, Christine will be the speaker for the Women's Retreat for Central Presbyterian Church, Atlanta (May 2-4) and will participate in a study program called "Images of Israel" hosted at McAfee School of Theology.
+In June, Christine will lead a week-long study of Israelite wisdom literature at Montreat Conference Center, Montreat, NC (June 2-6), and will present on the concepts of peace and well-being in the Old Testament at Central Presbyterian Church, Atlanta (June 15).
+She has recently been appointed to serve on the standing editorial board for Oxford Bibliographies Online, Biblical Studies.
+Christine continues to serve on the editorial board for the Encyclopedia of the Bible and its Reception, published by De Gruyter (Berlin/New York).
+Volume 8 in the series was published this spring.